 What good does a 64-bit data handling architecture serve over the existing 32-bit one?
-Well, it?s no brainer to answer that the former handles double of the data including integer and floating-point registers what the latter does at any point or stage of the processing, thereby, adding to the efficiency of the app and ultimately elevating the user expereince.
+Well, it's the no-brainer to answer that the former handles double of the data including integer and floating-point registers what the latter does at any point or stage of the processing, thereby, adding to the efficiency of the app and ultimately elevating the user experience.

 Apple did the job upgrading the chip and the iOS in 2013.
 But was that sufficient?
 No, because 85% of the activities of users are confined to apps.
 So it was a must to upgrade the app's data handling capability accordingly by converting them into 64-bit binary.

 In other words, Apple has done justice with iOS users after a period of 4 years.
 With 64-bit apps, they would be able to tap into the power beast resting in their iOS device that so far was utilized just to its half-mark.